اثيوبيا تنجح بإنتاج الكهرباء من سد النهضة اليوم

 ADVERTISEMENT

-The United States into numerous reports of looting and human rights abuses including sexual assault and attacks on refugee camps.
+The United States has called for an independent investigation into numerous reports of looting and human rights abuses including sexual assault and attacks on refugee camps.

 While the government has captured or killed dozens of fugitive T.P.L.F. leaders, many more remain at large.
 On Jan.
-31, the T.P.L.F. leader and former president of Tigray, Debretsion Gebremichael, raising the prospect of a long and brutal guerrilla war.
+31, the T.P.L.F. leader and former president of Tigray, Debretsion Gebremichael, said the party was committed to “extended resistance,” raising the prospect of a long and brutal guerrilla war.

 Here’s a look at why Tigray became a flash point in Ethiopia, and what the situation there means for the broader region.